 There are a number of supplies needed when beginning an artificial turf installation.
 This is where you'll see a large chunk of the cost.
 Below we'll walk through common polypropylene and polyethylene turfs used and how much they typically cost.

 Synthetic grass is a fascinating blend of materials.
-The turf blades are made to look and feel like real grass.
-A home or business owner can choose from many different turf brands, styles, lengths, and colors that will complement their style.
+The turf blades are made to look and feel like real natural grass.
+A home or business owner can choose from many different high quality artificial grass brands, styles, lengths, and colors that will complement their style.
 You can install pet turf, putting greens, and sports turf to name a few.
 For the sake of this guide, we'll be focusing on median-grade turf materials because they are the most popular.

 Installers Cut Corners By: